What is Plastic?

 Plastics are light, strong and durable:

 The articles made up of plastics are very light.
-Plastic being light, strong and durable can be moulded into many shapes and sizes as required by the user.
+Plastic being light, strong and durable can be molded into many shapes and sizes as required by the user.
 They are cheaper than metals and hence widely used in making various household products.

 Plastic is a poor conductor: